 Elevation Behavioral Health is a Leading Provider of Bipolar Disorder Treatment

 Elevation Behavioral Health is a residential mental health program that treats individuals with bipolar disorder.
 What sets Elevation Behavioral Health apart from other residential programs is its “elevation” of treatment interventions to a more focused and comprehensive level of intensity.
 At Elevation Behavioral Health, patients find themselves in a compassionate, supportive environment that allows them to heal.
-Interventions are designed to help stabilize the severity of the mood shifts, to learn new ways to recognize and manage oncoming symptoms, improving their level of functioning at school or work, and teach them methods to reduce stress and promote relaxation.
-For more information about whether there is a difference between bipolar and manic depression, or any other questions, please contact Elevation Behavioral Health at (888) 561-0868.
+Interventions are designed to help stabilize the severity of the mood shifts, to learn new ways to recognize and manage oncoming symptoms, improve their level of functioning at school or work, and teach them methods to reduce stress and promote relaxation.
+For more information about manic depression versus bipolar disorder, or any other questions, please contact Elevation Behavioral Health at (888) 561-0868.